Profiles and research interests of my group members.

 During her PhD at the University of Edinburgh supervised by Prof. Andrew Rambaut, she used Bayesian phylogenetic methods to characterise the evolution and molecular epidemiology of the 2009 influenza A H1N1 pandemic.

 Dr Jane Charlesworth

-Jane is a postdoc working on the MMM project, specialising in applying population genetics methods to bacterial datasets.
+Jane is a former postdoc working on the MMM project, specialising in applying population genetics methods to bacterial datasets.
 She did a degree in genetics at the University of Edinburgh followed by a PhD in bacterial population genetics at the University of Sussex, with Adam Eyre-Walker.
 At the time of her PhD research, there were only six complete genomes for E. coli and Salmonella, so she is quite excited about the potential of next generation sequencing to reveal the finer details of bacterial population structure.
 Jane is particularly interested in detecting loci that have been under selection during both long and short-term bacterial evolution.

 Aside from research, Jane is interested in education and was recently awarded a fellowship from the Software Sustainability Institute to develop materials to encourage biology students to engage with computing.

 In her spare time Jane plays roller derby, writes novels, teaches children to code and cruises the canals on a narrowboat.